We can only help as many animals as our funding permits.

 If you're interested in providing foster care for a homeless pet, please email us at

 firstname.lastname@example.org to receive a copy of our Foster Contract and guidelines for the program.
+You can also call 715-268-7077.
 Then we'll make an appointment to come meet you and see your fostering facilities.
-Stray Feral Rescue pays the expenses; you provide the love, care, and shelter.
 You are free to adopt the pet in your care, or just help it along to its next home.

 While we are a small organization and often too full to take in more animals, we are happy to post your "finds" on our site.
 If you have taken in an animal and are trying to find it a good home, send us your photos and information.
 We will add it to our pages as a "courtesy listing," refer interested parties to you and, if you like, help you choose the best adoptive home.
 (You may post your finds directly to our Facebook wall, too.)